 Back to the plot, the plan was to get up to the event by 10, ready for opening time.
 I volunteered to take Wavvy and N12 with me – better to take a car full than to go alone.
 Saves the planet, keeps the cost down, and makes for more interesting stories………

-Such as going to help Wavvy check his coordinates for the Milton Keynes Boundary Walk Golden Bonus, and not being able to find it, for instance.
-Can’t say where it is, but it was on the way.
+Such as going to help Wavvy check his coordinates for the Milton Keynes Boundary Walk Golden Bonus.
+He couldn’t find it.
+I can’t say where it is, but it was on the way.
+Well, I can say now, because it’s not there any more.
+It was in Linford Wood.
 Suffice to say we got to GZ on Wavvy’s GPS and he had no recollection of the area.
 GZ on the iPhone was about 35 feet away, so we went there instead, and there was the cache, all shiny looking.
 Hmmm!
 Must be something to do with triangulation of the cell towers or something.
 Anyway, one-nil to the iPhone.

 N12 was well prepared when we arrived, despite saying she was expecting us at 10am – what’s that about?
 She’s ready to go out an hour before we’re turning up.
-An hour before I’m going out I’m normally still in bed, especially when Kas and the kids are away, like today.
+An hour before I’m going out I’m normally still in bed.
+Even more so when Kas and the kids are away, like today.
 In fact, it’s a bit of a miracle I was ready when Wavvy turned up, never mind an hour beforehand.

-But meanwhile, back at the event, we made a relatively uninteresting drive of 35 miles or so up to Stanwick Lakes and miraculously found a parking spot right outside the building – someone was just leaving at 9.45am.
-So up we parked, and in we went, to meet up with a few familiar faces and a few rather scary characters.
-Well, it is a Halloween themed event.
+But meanwhile, back at the plot, we made a relatively uninteresting drive of 35 miles or so up to Stanwick Lakes and miraculously found a parking spot right outside the building.
+Someone was just leaving at 9.45am.
+So up we parked, and in we went.
+And up we met up with a few familiar faces and a few rather scary characters.
+Well, it is a Halloween-themed event.
 So we mooched about a bit waiting for the general “nod” from one of the organizers that the daytime caches were released.
 I picked up my spangly new glow-in-the-dark coin, and we went outside to gawp at the maps showing where everything was, then we heard rumour all was released and we were good to go.
 So we went.

 One highlight of the morning walk was passing the football ground.
 Only a highlight because it wasn’t what I expected.
 What I expected (quite reasonably, I thought) was that the football ground in Irthlingborough would be the home of Rushden & Diamonds, what with them being originally formed from Rushden Town and Irthlingborough Diamonds.
-However, unbeknowst to me, R&D were chucked out of everything last year due to there being some issue with finances, and later they dissolved.
-So Nene Park is, in fact, the home of Kettering Town – a move made last year after their previous ground was repossessed.
-Obviously financial times are hard for small clubs in Northamptonshire.
+However, unbeknownst to me, R&D were chucked out of everything last year due to there being some issue with finances, and later they dissolved.
+So Nene Park is, in fact, the home of Kettering Town.
+They made the move last year after their previous ground was repossessed.
+Obviously, financial times are hard for small clubs in Northamptonshire.

-Back to the plot though, and not long after here we parted from an increasingly large crowd and headed off around the north of the lakes and onto the 4 (ish) mile “northern” loop that the guys had set up.
+Back to the plot though, and not long after here we parted from an increasingly large crowd.
+We headed off around the north of the lakes and onto the 4 (ish) mile “northern” loop that the guys had set up.
 This took us up into the village of Little Addington and back.
 Just after the village I felt the need to take advantage of the solitude, as it were.
-However it was not the most lonely day of caching I ever had.
+However, it was not the most lonely day of caching I ever had.
 In fact, I only just about had time to do the business before the next team turned up.

 At the far end of the walk we came back into the Stanwick Lakes park and then across the other side.
-Somewhere along here, one of our number decided he wanted to go a bit “off-piste” and cut over a couple of fields to rejoin the old railway line and back to the cafe rather than follow the full route around.
-At this point in time, the route back had no further caches apart from one that requires some crawling through culverts, so on the face of it the decision looked OK.
+Somewhere along here, one of our number decided he wanted to go a bit off-piste.
+He cut over a couple of fields to rejoin the old railway line and back to the cafe rather than follow the full route around.
+At this point in time, the route back had no further caches apart from one that requires some crawling through culverts.
+So on the face of it the decision looked OK.
 Once we got over the first field, though, we were wondering at the wisdom of climbing over electrified fences and backtracking around impassable swamps.

 Once back at the old railway line we finished our morning (now mid-afternoon) with a pop at a cache in a very large bird hide.
-I would like to say we found it, but at the time there were about 35 people there (or more) crawling all over the place.
-This was made infinitely worse by an absolute torrent of wind and slushy, hail-filled rain. enough to cause an enormous cracking noise as a big chunk of a nearby tree snapped off, just avoiding a few people.
+I would like to say we found it, but not so.
+At the time there were about 35 people there (or more) crawling all over the place.
+This was made infinitely worse by an absolute torrent of wind and slushy, hail-filled rain.
+Enough to cause an enormous cracking noise as a big chunk of a nearby tree snapped off, just avoiding a few people.
 At some point in the proceedings someone shouted “found it” and the deed was done.
-We’re claiming a proper find, because it was one of the original “Team Wizard” that found it, although given the number of people it was probably just a matter of time.
+We’re claiming a proper find, because it was one of the original “Team Wizard” that found it.
+Given the the number of people it was probably just a matter of time.
 There was a nice Earthcache just along from here too.
 Can’t beat an Earthcache.

-After which we had a further walk out to catch one of the multis we calculated on the way around, and a handful of others that we didn’t pass on the first attempt – our loop took us away.
-So that was another couple of miles and another 5 caches before returning to the cafe to mooch around next to the now busy barbeque – a round of double cheeseburgers and a natter with a couple of American visitors ensued.
+After which we had a further walk out to catch one of the multis we calculated on the way around.
+And a handful of others that we didn’t pass on the first attempt – our loop took us away.
+So that was another couple of miles and another 5 caches before returning to the cafe.
+Time for the now rather busy barbeque.
+A round of double cheeseburgers and a natter with a couple of American visitors ensued.
 Followed by more cheeseburgers / chicken burgers and some coke.

 And then a quick walk out across the lakes to grab the WhereIGo with BingBongLong, who we bumped into in the car park.